oetiker/pdf-qrcode/README.md

 # DESCRIPTION

-The [PDF::QRCode](https://metacpan.org/pod/PDF%3A%3AQRCode) module monkey patches the 'qrcode' method into the [PDF::API2::Content](https://metacpan.org/pod/PDF%3A%3AAPI2%3A%3AContent) class.
-So that you can use it directly from there.
+The [PDF::QRCode](https://metacpan.org/pod/PDF%3A%3AQRCode) module monkey patches the 'qrcode' method into the [PDF::API2::Content](https://metacpan.org/pod/PDF%3A%3AAPI2%3A%3AContent) or [PDF::Builder::Content](https://metacpan.org/pod/PDF%3A%3ABuilder%3A%3AContent) class, so that you can use it directly from there.
+See the example above

 ## $gfx->qrcode(%cfg)